Why demand patterns matter

 Scenario modelling

-Scenario C: Month-end in a student-heavy area; third-floor flat with managed lift and street permits.
-Overlapping check-outs crowd bays, school-run traffic slows routes, and lift sharing extends loading.
+Scenario C: Month-end move in a student-heavy area from a third-floor flat with a managed lift.
+Overlapping check-outs crowd the street and shared access slows the unload.

 Practical scheduling checklist